 In Wauchope we were going to check out the Timbertown as we had been recommended it as something interesting.
 We thought it would be a museum type thing that you run through in your own chosen spead but it was more of a themepark with different program going on during the day.
 As the time was already 15:00 (3pm) we were too late for any activities.

-Continued the ride to Coffs Harbour where we took in at Bananatown motel, where else in the town that used to make it's money on Banana plantations.
+Continued the ride to Coffs Harbour where we took in at Bananatown motel, where else in the town that used to make it's money from Banana plantations.

 Timbertown Theme Park in Wauchope